_disable_streams_pool_auto_tuning

 Configuring a Streams Administrator

 To manage a Streams environment, either create a new user with the appropriate privileges or grant these privileges to an existing user.
-You should not use the SYS
+You should not use the SYS or SYSTEM user as a Streams administrator, and the Streams administrator should not use the SYSTEM tablespace as its default tablespace.

 Complete the following steps to configure a Streams administrator at each database in the environment that will use Streams: